The Best Studio Microphones under $300 – Updated 2019

 If the time has come for your first studio microphone, you will probably end up looking at a massive market with limitless options and some costly models.
 Some high-end microphones cost thousands of dollar.
 If you are not working in a professional recording studio dedicated to vocal and instrument recordings, then there is no need for such a significant investment.
 Today we will see decent mid-range mics that will completely cover your needs in the studio for every available budget.

-What is a studio quality microphone
+What is a studio microphone?

 First things first, a mic by itself will not give you any sound.
-It relies on a preamp, a sound source, and of course a speaker source.
+It relies on a preamp, a sound source, and of course, a speaker source.
 That reference the character of the microphone itself.

 Once you have that accounted for, how the mic is set up and positioned in front of the vocalist, amp, or drum set you are recording is also going to have a significant impact on the final sound.